knowit/react-workshop/tasks.md

 Try changing the URL.
 Does your application still work?
 Add error handling to the fetch as well!

 ## Task 8
-Mingle with us!
+Take the bus to the airport

 ## Are you finished?
-Ask us anything React or about Knowit!
+Ask us anything React.